IntelSmartEdge/docs/experience-kits/provisioning/provisioning.md

 Begin the installation by inserting the flash drive into the target system.
 Reboot the system, and enter the BIOS to boot from the installation media.

+> NOTE: Developer Experience Kit does not support provisioning with Secure Boot enabled, however, Secure Boot can be enabled on reference platform while provisioning.
+Please refer to [Secure Boot and TPM](#secure-boot-and-tpm).

 ##### Log Into the System After Reboot

 The system will reboot as part of the installation process.